Rui Hachimura NBA Playoffs Player Props: Lakers vs. Grizzlies

 Rui Hachimura Insights vs. the Grizzlies

-- Hachimura's opponents, the Grizzlies, have one of the fastest offensive tempos, ranking sixth, averaging 104.1 possessions per game, while his Lakers average 104.8 per game, second-highest among NBA teams.

-- On defense, the Grizzlies have conceded 113 points per game, which is 11th-best in the NBA.
+- On defense, the Grizzlies have conceded 113 points per game, which is 11th-best in the league.

-- The Grizzlies give up 44.4 rebounds per game, ranking 21st in the NBA.
+- Conceding 44.4 rebounds per game, the Grizzlies are the 21st-ranked squad in the league.

-- The Grizzlies are the 26th-ranked team in the league, conceding 26.4 assists per contest.
+- In terms of assists, the Grizzlies are 26th in the league, allowing 26.4 per contest.

-- The Grizzlies are the 25th-ranked team in the league at allowing threes, giving up 13 made 3-pointers per game.
+- Conceding 13 made 3-pointers per contest, the Grizzlies are the 25th-ranked squad in the league.

 Rui Hachimura vs. the Grizzlies